Email signature format: How to structure a clear and effective email signature

 Using inconsistent formatting

 When employees create their own signatures manually, fonts, spacing, and layouts often vary.
-This can lead to inconsistent branding and make communication appear less professional.
+This isn't a hypothetical risk: 33% of organizations report employees ignoring signature guidelines altogether, per Exclaimer's State of Business Email 2025 research.
+Inconsistent formatting like this leads to inconsistent branding and makes communication look less professional.

 Placing promotional content above key information

 Contact details should appear at the top of the signature.
-Banners or promotional content should appear below the sender’s name and contact information so they do not distract from the primary details.
+Banners or promotional content should sit below the sender's name and contact information so they don't distract from the primary details.

 How to keep email signature formats consistent across an organization

-Maintaining a consistent email signature format across an organization can be challenging when employees manage their own signatures.
-Different layouts, fonts, and contact details can quickly lead to inconsistent branding across business emails.
+Maintaining a consistent email signature format across an organization gets harder when employees manage their own signatures.
+Different layouts, fonts, and contact details quickly lead to inconsistent branding across business emails.

 consistent email signature formats on desktop and mobile